-If you’re dog’s been backed up lately, you might be considering giving them prunes to get things moving again.
-Prunes are effective in humans for keeping bowel movements regular, but should they be given to dogs?
-And how about prune juice?
+If your dog has been backed up lately, you may be considering the use of prunes to get things moving again.
+Prunes are effective in humans for keeping bowel movements regular, but can they be given to dogs?
+Also, what about prune juice?

 So when your dog eats something they shouldn’t, and they’re showing signs of straining to go, it’s normal to be concerned and try to help.
 Constipation can also occur in dogs if you’ve changed their dog food brand, or started to change up their normal eating times.
 That’s why it’s important to feed them the same brand food at the same time every day.

 Can I Give My Dog Prunes?
 Answer: Not Recommended